bigdatagenomics/adam/docs/api/joins.rst

 Group overlapping variant data by the gene they overlap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This query joins an RDD of Variants against an RDD of Features, and
+This query joins a genomic dataset of Variants against a genomic dataset of Features, and
 immediately performs a group-by on the Feature.
-This produces an RDD
+This produces a genomic dataset
 whose elements are a tuple containing a Feature, and all of the Variants
 overlapping the Feature.
 This produces an RDD whose elements are tuples
 containing a Feature and all of the Variants overlapping the
-Feature.This query is useful for trying to identify annotated variants
+Feature.
+This query is useful for trying to identify annotated variants
 that may interact (identifying frameshift mutations within a transcript
 that may act as a pair to shift and then restore the reading frame) or
 as the start of a query that computes variant density over a set of